 Here are a few tips to help you maintain your relationship during transitions:

-Keep the lines open – Even though it may be tempting to put your head down and get to work on your tasks, do not over-look the emotional experience both you and your partner are going through.
+Even though it may be tempting to put your head down and get to work on your tasks, do not over-look the emotional experience both you and your partner are going through.
 Intentionally set aside time to check in with your partner daily.
 Make time for date nights so you can spend some time having fun together.
-Remember that date night does not have to be fancy or expensive – just set aside time for you and your partner to spend quality time enjoying each other’s company.
+Remember that date night does not have to be fancy or expensive!
+The mere act of setting aside everything else to spend quality time will strengthen your relationship and help you feel connected.

-Seek help – At times like these, lean into your support network of your family, friends, church, peers, and other couples.
+At times like these, lean into your support network of your family, friends, church, peers, and other couples.
 Many couples have experienced the very thing you and your partner are going through.
 However, if you find that you are struggling to maintain your relationship during one of life’s unexpected transitions do not hesitate to reach out for professional help.

 We specialize in helping people with their relationships, especially in times of trials.
 Contact us today to get on the path to a better relationship.

 Do you need tips for navigating difficult conversations?
 Check out our blog, How to Stay Cool and Communicate About Hot Topics.